Which Seats Suit Your Style?

-Cafe racer Seats
+Cafe Racer Seats

 This style of seat is easy to recognize by the hump on the back of the seat.
 These kinds of seats can be partially or completely covered by leather or other fabrics.
-The advantage of a partly covered seat is the possibility to spray the back in a complimenting or contrasting color.
+The advantage of a partly covered seat is the possibility to spray the back in a complimenting or contrasting colour.
 Another advantage is that partly covered seats are easier to mount on your bike.
 You can easily take the upholstery off and mount the polyester to the frame.
-After that you can mount upholstery upon the polyester.
+After that, you can mount upholstery upon the polyester.

 This type of seat is popular with American bikes.
-The seat is often mounted at same height or a bit higher than the rear wheel.
-A deeper cavity in the seat is often experienced as more comfortable, but it could very well be that a flatter seat fits the style of your bike better.
+The seat is often mounted at the same height or a bit higher than the rear wheel.
+A deeper cavity in the seat is often experienced as more comfortable, but it could very well be that a flatter seat fits the style of your motorcycle better.

 If you couldn't find a seat of your liking, you could build one yourself.
-You could for example get a polyester seat and build from there by adding foamed pvc sheets.
+You could, for example, get a polyester seat and build from there by adding foamed PVC sheets.
 It is a lot more time-consuming than buying a seat, but you will gain a unique seat exactly to your liking.